pmh47/dirt/README.md

 - You should ensure that libGL and libEGL are in a location on LD_LIBRARY_PATH, and that these are the versions shipped with your Nvidia driver.
 In particular, if you have installed Mesa or Hybris, their libGL or libEGL may be used (or may even have overwritten the Nvidia versions), and these will not work with DIRT

+- If you are using TensorFlow 1.14, there are some binary compatibility issues when using older versions of python (e.g. 2.7 and 3.5), due to compiler version mismatches.
+These result in a segfault at `tensorflow::shape_inference::InferenceContext::GetAttr` or similar.
+To resolve, either upgrade python to 3.7, or downgrade TensorFlow to 1.13, or build DIRT with gcc 4.8

 - In some cases, a segfault occurs when using legacy OpenGL libraries instead of GLVND; setting the cmake variable `OpenGL_GL_PREFERENCE=GLVND` may fix this

 - You should ensure that graphics operations are enabled for your GPU (ALL_ON operation mode set by `nvidia-smi --gom=0`) -- this is the default, and does not need changing in most cases